jensaymoo/AlterRoslynMcp/README.md

 ### `trace_call_flow`

 Use this tool when you need to understand how code flows through your system — either finding what calls a specific symbol (upstream) or what a symbol calls (downstream).
 This is essential for debugging, impact analysis, and understanding architectural patterns.
-Results are human-source-first by default, so generated/intermediate call edges are filtered from the default interactive view.
+Results prefer hand-written source by default so generated/intermediate call edges do not overwhelm interactive traces, and transition labels now degrade explicitly to unresolved_project/project_inference_degraded when attribution is uncertain.
+Set includePossibleTargets=true to receive a deliberate possible-runtime-target edge set for uncertain polymorphic dispatch.

 Parameters:
 - `symbolId` (optional): The stable symbol ID, obtained from `resolve_symbol`, `list_types`, or `list_members`.
 Provide this OR `path`+`line`+`column`.